keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 It may not have been obvious from `validateUser()`, but each validation function evaluates independently of the other validation functions.
 In the `Validation` context, this means that each function executes without impacting the other functions regardless of individual success or failure.
 Imagine for a moment, what if the functions were evaluated within an asynchronous context?

-Let’s define a function on the `Applicative` typeclass that gathers the results of some effectful operations:
+Let's define a function on the `Applicative` typeclass that gathers the results of some effectful operations:

 :::{.numberLines}
 ```scala